Main Line Kitchen Design compares the construction of Kitchen Cabinet Brands.

 Kitchen cabinet brands using frameless construction are made with either a 5/8″ or 3/4″ thick plywood or particleboard box.
 Of course, thicker is better and a plywood box is superior construction wise but will not work with some of the high gloss laminate and foil finishes that are popular in the European style cabinetry.
 With these finishes only particleboard sides are possible.

-In a framed cabinet the frame holds the cabinet box square, and each solid wood cabinet front is screwed to the ones next to them adding considerable strength.
+In framed kitchen cabinet brands the frame holds the cabinet box square, and each solid wood cabinet front is screwed to the ones next to them adding considerable strength.

-Expensive lines will have better drawer options but if the drawers are upgraded to at least a solid wood box and blumotion tracks the longevity of each cabinet line will be very similar whether you are buying inexpensive IKEA or very expensive Poggenpohl cabinetry.
+Expensive lines will have better drawer options but if the drawers are upgraded to at least a solid wood box and blumotion tracks the longevity of each cabinet line will be very similar if the box is 3/4″ thick and particularly when the box is made out of plywood.

 IKEA, Kitchen Craft, Poggenpohl, Merit Kitchens, Pedini, Ultra Craft Cabinetry.
 Design-Craft and most Merillat and Omega styles.
 The majority of the cabinetry coming from Europe and Canada is frameless.

 All of Main Line Kitchen Design’s frameless cabinetry is upgraded to the best construction possible.
-Frameless construction is available in our Bishop, Wellsford and Fabuwood cabinetry lines.
+Frameless construction is available in our CNC, Bishop, Wellsford, Brighton and Fabuwood cabinetry lines.

 With framed cabinetry there are many variations in construction.

-To make framed cabinetry durably you need several construction minimums, or the construction advantages of a framed cabinet are lost.
+To make framed kitchen cabinet brands durable you need several features or the construction advantages of a framed cabinet are lost.
 Cabinet fronts are always 3/4″ solid wood.
 All plywood box construction is far better than having any particle board.
 Cabinet sides, tops and bottoms must be at least 1/2″ thick.
 Base cabinets can have plywood tops or beam construction.
 Drawer tracks should always be upgraded to either Blum’s BlueMotion tracks, or the equivalent and drawer boxes should be solid wood dovetail drawers with a captured plywood bottom.
 Soft close doors are a nice feature as well as full depth shelves.

 Main Line Kitchen Design only sells cabinetry with all these features.
-Our framed cabinetry brands include Cubitac, Fabuwood, Timberlake, Bishop, Brighton and Wellsford.
+Our framed cabinetry brands include Cubitac, Fabuwood, 1951 Cabinetry, Integrity, Bishop, Brighton and Wellsford.

 Even some more expensive framed cabinet lines will need to be upgraded to this minimum level of construction quality.

 One of the largest cabinet distributors in the United States is MasterBrand Cabinets.
-Up until a couple of years ago all of the popular lines that they carried with the exception of their Decora and Homecrest lines fell short on construction quality.
+Up until a few years ago all of the popular lines that they carried with the exception of their Decora and Homecrest lines fell short on construction quality.
 They have since upgraded most of their lines.

-Many builders use lower quality lines as the standard cabinetry in their homes.
+Many builders use lower quality cabinet brands as the standard cabinetry in their homes.
 Even though the added cost for better made cabinetry is usually no more than 10%.
 When a builder uses these inferior lines, I wonder where else they are cutting corners.

 One important fact that consumers should be aware of is that both Consumer Reports and JD Power publish inaccurate cabinetry ratings based on customer satisfaction.

-IKEA and other lesser made cabinet lines always do very well in these reports because customer satisfaction is rated immediately after the cabinets are purchased.
+IKEA and other lesser made cabinet lines always do very well in these reports because customer satisfaction is rated immediately after buying the cabinets.
 Consumers buying less expensive cabinetry have lower expectations which are easily met, and the cabinetry hasn’t had time to develop the problems caused by poor construction.

-Kraftmaid, the best made cabinet offered at both Lowes and The Home Depot, consistently does poor in these reports despite being easily upgraded to the best framed construction.
-This I believe is due to the much higher expectations of the consumers buying a home centers “top” brand and to the fact that home center designers are usually less knowledgeable and have less time to explain the properties of the cabinets that they sell.
+Kraftmaid, the best made cabinet brand offered at both Lowes and The Home Depot, consistently does poorly in these reports.
+Even though Kraftmaid is easily upgraded to better framed construction.
+I believe this is due to the much higher expectations of the consumers buying a home centers “top” brand.
+And because inexperienced home center designers fail to explain cabinet properties and upgrades.

-Cabinet Reviews for 2022.
-Ratings for Kitchen Cabinet Brands.
+Cabinet Reviews for 2022: Cabinet Ratings for the top cabinet brands

 If You Are Buying Kitchen Cabinets, Beware!

-Price Comparing Kitchen Cabinets Can be a Bad Idea.
+Why Price Comparing Kitchen Cabinets Can be a Bad Idea

 Paul